Giancarlo Stanton Player Props: Yankees vs. Astros

 - The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros' 3.77 team ERA ranks second among all league pitching staffs.
+- The Astros' 3.76 team ERA ranks second among all MLB pitching staffs.

-- Astros pitchers combine to give up 128 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to rank 17th in baseball in home runs surrendered (131 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.